univ-of-utah-marriott-library-apple/blade_runner/README.md

 ## User Defined Actions

-There are areas in **Blade Runner**'s codebase where a custom implementation of a process may be needed.
-In such circumstances, a configuration file isn't sufficient the code needs to be supplemented.
+There are areas in *Blade Runner*'s codebase where a custom implementation of a process may be needed.
+In such circumstances, a configuration file isn't sufficient and the code needs to be supplemented.

-To facilitate "knowing" where to put code, `user_actions.py` is provided.
-It contains two unimplemented functions that are called in *Blade Runner*, namely in `JssDoc` and `MainController`.
+To facilitate "knowing" where to put this code, `user_actions.py` is provided.
+It contains two unimplemented functions that are called in `JssDoc` and `MainController`.

 ### modify_items

-In JssDoc there is a function call to an uimplemented function in `user_actions.py` called `modify_items()`.
-This function appears right before the body of the HTML file is generated.
-Its purpose is to allow the user to modify the data that will appear in the document. `modify_items()` takes the `JssDoc`'s `self` as the first parameter and a list of tuples as the second parameter. `self` provides access to JAMF Pro.
+In `JssDoc` there is a function call to an uimplemented function in `user_actions.py` called `modify_items()`.
+This function appears right before the body of the document is generated.
+Its purpose is to allow the user to modify the data that appears in the document. `modify_items()` takes the `JssDoc`'s `self` as the first parameter and a list of tuples as the second parameter. `self` provides access to JAMF Pro.
 Each tuple in the list contains the name and value of the data to be added to the document.

+The standard data tuples represent the following:

+    * Name
+    * Barcode 1
+    * Barcode 2
+    * Asset Tag
+    * JAMF ID
+    * Serial Number
+    * Model
+    * SSD
+    * RAM
+    * Storage

 An implementation to **remove** one of the standard data tuples might look like
 this: